-Figure 4.
-Microscopic image of a histologic section of a fibroid with hyalinization (H&E)
+Figure 3.
+Mascroscopic section of a myomaFigure 4.
+Microscopic image of a histologic section of a fibroid with hyalinisation (H&E)was performed by two senior surgeons.
+During the operation, the patient received a total of 1700 ml

-The histopathology report revealed a $135 \times 190 \times 150$ mm uterus, weighing together with the enucleated myomas and left adnexa 5,000 g in total.
-The weight of myomas that were enucleated was 1,670 g.
-There were also 12 intramural and subserous myomas left in the uterus with a diameter of 30-190 mm in range, and some of these with hyaline degeneration (Figure 4).
+The histopathology report revealed a $135 \times 190 \times 150$ mm uterus, weighing together with the enucleated myomas and left adnexa 5000g in total.
+The weight of myomas that were enucleated was 1670g.
+There were also 12 intramural and subserous myomas left in the uterus with a diameter of 30 to 190 mm in range, and some of these with hyaline degeneration (Figure 4).